 Local chains PJ’s and CC’s are stalwarts for local iced coffee, and of course Café du Monde is the original purveyor of iced café au lait with chicory.
-But in the past few years, New Orleans has seen a wave of coffee counters that resemble science labs and baristas who are more like sommeliers – and they take iced coffee seriously.
-Whether you’re into the traditional style or want to get a bit more adventurous, here are our favorite places for a cold brew in the New Orleans.
+But New Orleans has seen a wave of coffee counters that resemble science labs and baristas who are more like sommeliers – and they take iced coffee seriously.
+Whether you’re into the traditional style or want to get a bit more adventurous, here are our favorite places for a cold brew in New Orleans.

 Top 9 Places to Get Iced Coffee in New Orleans